zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-monitor-chart.md

 ### [LEGACY BLADES] Using the control on a locked/unlocked blade
 If you are not using a template blade, you can reference the `MonitorChartPart` from the `HubsExtension` in your blade's pdl.

 > Ensure that you have the HubsExtension.pde added to your extension.
-You can get the HubsExtension.pde and the MonitorChartPart.d.ts file from Microsoft.Portal.Extensions.Hubs.<<Build#>>.nupkg
+You can get the HubsExtension.pde and the HubsExtension.d.ts file from Microsoft.Portal.Extensions.Hubs.<<Build#>>.nupkg

 **Example Blade PDL:**
 ```xml